roverandrew/keepitclean/README.md

 <br>
 <p><b>Steps 1-3:</b></p>
 <ol>
     <li>Client calls AWS API WebSocket Gateway endpoint.
-If client has not already connected to the WebSocket, their connection request is to be authenticated
-        as outlined in the following steps (2-3).
-Else, their connection request can skip authentication, and will proceed to <a href="#step-4">Step 4</a>.
+If client has not already connected to the WebSocket, their connection request is to be authenticated.
+If they have already been authenticated, their connection request can skip authentication, and will proceed to <a href="#step-3-auth">Step 3: a) Option I.</a>
     </li>
     <li>Authorization
         <ol type="a">